Commonwealth of Independent States: Associate member

-Two states, Ukraine and Turkmenistan, have ratified the CIS Creation Agreement, making them "founding states of the CIS", but did not ratify the subsequent Charter that would make them members of the CIS.
+Two states, Ukraine and Turkmenistan ratified the CIS Creation Agreement before the adoption of the CIS Charter in January 1993, making them "founding states of the CIS", but did not ratify the Charter itself that would make them full members.
 These states, while not being formal members of the CIS, were allowed to participate in CIS.
-They were also allowed to participate in various CIS initiatives, e.g. the Commonwealth of Independent States Free Trade Area, which were, however, formulated mostly as independent multilateral agreements, and not as internal CIS agreements.
-Additionally, Ukraine became an associate member state of the CIS Economic Union in 1994 and Turkmenistan an associate member state of the CIS in 2005.
-However, the Verkhovna Rada did not ratify the agreement on associate membership in accordance with the CIS Charter.
-As a result, De jure Ukraine only had the status of a "founding state", without even being an associate member.
+They were also allowed to participate in various CIS initiatives, e.g. the Free Trade Area, which were, however, formulated mostly as independent multilateral agreements, and not as internal CIS agreements.

+Turkmenistan has not ratified the Charter and therefore is not formally a member of the CIS.
+Nevertheless, it has consistently participated in the CIS as if it were a member state.